What Parents Need to Know

 IMPORTANT INFORMATION FOR PARENTS ABOUT SUPERVISION OF YOUR CHILDREN/YOUTH

 Social Hour: Each evening from 5:15-6:15, all conferees of all ages are invited to come up to the Stone Village for Social Hour.
 This gathering is geared both for adults and for people under 21 years of age.
-As weather permits, Social Hour is hosted outdoors on the Stone Village lawn, with a separate table especially for youth snacks and beverages.
+Social Hour is hosted on the Linquest Deck or inside Newton.
 Youth have their own snacks/beverages table, and are not permitted to request beverages (of any type) from the adult area.
-However, if you’d like your children to hang out beside you in the glorious sun and air of the Stone Village, that’s a great option.
-Additionally, the Kiddie Barn playground is very close to the Social Hour area, and families are welcome to bring snacks and drinks over from the Stone Village.
-When there is inclement weather, Social Hour will be indoors.
-It is important to know that according to New Hampshire law, no one under 21 years is allowed inside of Newton Center while alcohol is being served.
-In the case of rainy days, youth will be set up indoors in a separate building, and parents are responsible for making certain that their youth do not enter Newton Center if alcohol is being served.
+Additionally, the Kiddie Barn playground is very close to the Social Hour area providing opportunities for adults, children and families ample opportunities for connection.

 Parents of Seniors: Sometimes, the Senior group likes to hang out late into the night in the building (Parker) where they meet for youth program – historically and generally, this is absolutely fine with the Island and the conference.
 However, parents should understand that this does NOT constitute youth program time; neither does the Youth Program, the Conference, nor the Island, provide supervision of the teens during these hours.